Born July 12, 1917July 12. Born in Chadds Ford, PA at the home of his parents, Carolyn Bockius Wyeth and Newell Convers "N. C." Wyeth.

 October 5, 1966Andrew Wyeth – Temperas, Watercolors, Dry Brush, Drawings, 1938 – 1966 Pennsylvania Academy of the Fine Arts, Philadelphia October 5 – November 27, 1966; Baltimore Museum of Art, Baltimore Maryland December 11, 1966 – January 22, 1967; Whitney Museum of American Art, New York City February 6 – April 12 1967; Art Institute of Chicago, Chicago Illinois April 21 – June 4, 1967.

-BookBook: Andrew Wyeth, Richard Meryman.
-Boston: Houghton Mifflin Co., 1968. – large scale reproductions, available in general and (in 1969) limited editions.
-Both books featured this popular quote by the artist:
+Andrew WyethThis large format book by Richard Meryman (Boston: Houghton Mifflin Co., 1968) was available in general and (in 1969) limited editions.
+Both featured this popular quote by the artist:

 December 26, 1967Alvaro Olson dies the day after Christmas and Christina follows on January 27, 1968.
 The last work at the Olson home is completed in September 1969 and the artist does not work on the property again.

-The White House, Washington DC February 19 – March 28, 1970.
+February 19, 1970Andrew Wyeth, The White House, Washington DC February 19 – March 28, 1970.
 Though works by Wyeth had hung individually as loans to the residence, this 23-work exhibition was the first one-man show by any artist at the White House.
-Wyeth is seen here with First Lady Patricia Nixon.

 Wyeth PeopleWyeth People: a portrait of Andrew Wyeth as he is seen by his friends and neighbors, Gene Logsdon.
 New York: Doubleday & Co., Inc., 1971.
 Reissued by Swallow Press, 2003.
 Logsdon visited and interviewed several of the artist’s models, including Karl Kuerner.

 June 1971The Brandywine River Museum of Art opens.
-An integral part of the Brandywine Conservancy, an art and environment preserving organization, the museum features artwork of American illustration and the Brandywine Valley, including the Wyeths.
+An integral part of the Brandywine Conservancy, an art and environment preserving organization, the museum features American illustration and the art of the Brandywine Valley, including the Wyeth family.

-March 15, 1973Mrs.
-N.C.
-Wyeth, Andrew’s mother, dies at age 86.
+March 15, 1973Carolyn Bockius Wyeth dies at age 86.
 Night Mare, completed this year, reveals mortality on the artist’s mind.

 June 16, 1973The Art of Andrew Wyeth

 Summer 1978Andrew and Betsy Wyeth purchase Southern Island.
 Buildings extant on the island include a lighthouse and distinctive bell tower.
-The island becomes the setting of many of Andrew’s Maine paintings including Sea Running.
+The island becomes the setting of many Maine paintings including Sea Running.

 January 6, 1979Karl Kuerner dies at age 80.
-Wyeth created the final portrait of Karl during his illness, completing Spring in 1978.
+Wyeth had created a final portrait of Karl during his illness, Spring, in 1978.

-June 6, 1980Andrew Wyeth Royal Academy of the Arts, London June 6 – August 31, 1980.
-This was the first exhibition by a living American artist at the Royal Academy.
+June 6, 1980Andrew Wyeth Royal Academy of the Arts, London June 6 – August 31, 1980 was the first exhibition by a living American artist at the Royal Academy.